patriciabialek/MvcMovie/MvcMovie/README.txt

 ***cloned a repository

 {PART 7}
-PART 1: ADD A SEARCH
+PART 1: Add a search
 1. Add search capability to the Index action method that lets you search movies by genre or name.
 2. Update the Index method found inside Controllers/MoviesController.cs with the following code:
 ***